SOS9009 – Advanced statistical methods

 This course has jointly taught classes with SOS4022 - Advanced Statistical Methods (master-level).

-Each module requires active class participation, readings, and submission of a short assignment.
-To obtain 5 ECTS credits, students must participate and complete in minimum three modules.
+- each module requires active class participation, readings, and submission of a short assignment

 Master students find detailed information about course requirements on the webpage of the master-variant of this course - SOS4022 Please go to this page for further information as requirements for master-students are slightly different from those for Ph.D.-students.